 In order to increase transparency with respect to the determination of client suitability, IPI maintains a record retention structure which allows for prompt access to client transaction documentation on a consolidated basis.
-The firm maintains the IPI Account Application, any notes from reviewing principals, a copy of FINRA 529 Expense Analyzer (if required) and any notes related to the analysis completed by a reviewing principal with the respect to the recommendation and suitability determination for any specific 529 transaction.
+The firm maintains the IPI Account Application, any notes from reviewing principals, a copy of the Mutual Fund/529 Disclosure form, a copy of FINRA 529 Expense Analyzer (if required) and any notes related to the analysis completed by a reviewing principal with the respect to the recommendation and suitability determination for any specific 529 transaction.